Going to Court – Not What You Expect

 The thought of going to court can be daunting for most of us.
 One of the first things that springs to most minds is Judge Judy and her intimidating demeanour, never mind the lawyers from ‘Suits’ and Ally McBeal!

-Despite the ‘fear factor’ court attendance is never as bad as you think it will be.
+Court attendance is never as bad as you think it will be.
 Few realise that whilst a large number of cases are listed on a daily basis only a small percentage of personal injury claims* ever go into court for a full hearing.

 If your case proceeds to court, your solicitor will do their utmost to reduce any anxiety you may have.
 You will be guided through the experience to a conclusion.

 During your court case, your solicitor will accompany you at every stage of the process.
-In the District Courts and Circuit Courts you will be represented by a barrister.
+In the District Courts and Circuit Courts, you will be represented by a barrister.
 Your barrister will be part of your team and be familiar with your case.
 If your case is in the High Court you may have two barristers on your team as senior and junior counsel.

 A pre-trial consultation is normally arranged with your full legal team on the morning of the hearing.
-During the course of the pre-trial consultation the barrister may play “devil’s advocate”.
+During the course of the pre-trial consultation, the barrister may play “devil’s advocate”.
 This means that they prepare you by cross-examining you in a style and manner that the defendant’s barrister might do at the hearing of your case.
 Expert witnesses such as Engineers and Doctors may attend these meetings.

 It is important to dress appropriately for your court appearance, think of your Sunday best!